May has been great and I couldn’t be more excited.

 Back to the Workforce

-I’m finally able to go back to work after waiting so long for my permit and being on temporary unemployment because of COVID-19.
-I wrote a post where you can read in more detail about the company I’m working for and what I’ll do with them.
+I’m finally able to go back to work after waiting so long for my permit and being in temporary unemployment because of COVID-19.
+I wrote a post where you can read in more detail about the company I’m working for and what I’ll be doing with them.

-Having a long break is very helpful, especially if you just went through a stressful time at work or need some extra time to work on side projects and explore new technologies.
-I know that many colleagues didn’t really stop working during the pandemic and while at it, they accumulated quite some stress because they weren’t prepared to work from home full time.
-If you’re looking to have a short sabbatical, I wrote a bit about how to do this the first time I took a long vacation.
+Having a long break is very helpful, specially if you just went through a stressful time at work or need some extra time to work on side projects and explore new technologies.
+I know that a lot of colleagues didn’t really stop working during the pandemic and while at it they accumulated quite some stress because they weren’t prepared to work from home full time.
+If you’re looking to have a short sabbatical I wrote a bit about how to do this the first time I took a long vacation.

 I’m quite happy with the machine I got at the office.
-I’m rocking one of those refreshed 13″ MacBook Pros with maxed RAM and CPU.
-The keyboard changes are subtle, but it makes a world of difference to have more key travel and an escape key (Vim user here)..
+I’m rocking one of those refreshed 13" MacBook Pros with maxed RAM and CPU.
+The changes on the keyboard are subtle but it makes a world of difference to have more key travel and an escape key (Vim user here).

 I also bought an MNT Reform for personal use, though I won’t be getting it until December.
-I decided to support this project for three reasons: (1) I want to learn more about computers and how they work, and putting one together is probably going to teach me a lot about hardware; (2) I want to see tech products, that emphasize reparability, succeed; and (3) it’s the most gorgeous looking laptop you can find on the market in 2020.
+I decided to support this project for three reasons: (1) I want to learn more about computers and how they work and putting one together is probably going to teach me a lot about hardware; (2) I want to see tech products, that put an emphasis on reparability, succeed; and (3) it’s the most gorgeous looking laptop you can find on the market in 2020.

 Out of the Reading Stack

-I failed to finish reading anything this month, but I made quite some progress in a couple of technical books, which I hope to share next month.
+I failed to finish reading anything this month but I made quite some progress in a couple of technical books which I hope to be able to share next month.